KolbiIvey/Project1/README.md

 #                               Technologies Used

-    In this project I have use HTML, CSS, and Vanilla Javascript
+ For this project I used the following technologies:
+    -HTML
+    -CSS
+    -JavaScript